 The Universal Postal Union treaty change will have little effect on large Chinese eCommerce businesses

-Outbound international shipping rates may change in 2021
+Outbound international shipping rates have gone up

 ECommerce companies could have new international shipping options